CDC endorses COVID booster for millions of older Americans | Health

 The panel had offered the option of a booster for those ages 18 to 49 who have chronic health problems and want one.
 But the advisers refused to go further and open boosters to otherwise healthy front-line health care workers who aren't at risk of severe illness but want to avoid even a mild infection.

-"We might as well just say give it to everyone 18 and older.
-We have a very effective vaccine and it's like saying, It's not working.'
-It is working,'' said Dr. Pablo Sanchez of Ohio State University, who helped block the broadest booster option.

 The panel voted 9 to 6 to reject that proposal.
 But Walensky decided to disregard the advisory committee's counsel on that issue.
-In a decision several hours after the panel adjourned, Walensky issued a statement that said she put it back in.
+In a decision several hours after the panel adjourned, Walensky issued a statement saying she had restored the recommendation.

 "We can give boosters to people, but that's not the answer to this pandemic," said Dr. Helen Keipp Talbot of Vanderbilt University.
 "Hospitals are full because people are not vaccinated.
 We are declining care to people who deserve care because we are full of unvaccinated COVID-positive patients."
 Thursday's decision represented a dramatic scaling back of the Biden administration plan announced last month to dispense boosters to nearly everyone to shore up their protection.
 Late Wednesday, the Food and Drug Administration, like the CDC panel, signed off on Pfizer boosters for a much narrower slice of the population than the White House envisioned.